USS South Carolina Association

 A: Send it to reunion@socar37.org.
 We’ll do our best to get you an answer.

+A link to the hotel reservation site is also included in your confirmation email.
+By default, the link will choose Wednesday, October 21, as your check-in date and Sunday, October 25, as your checkout date.
+Please ensure you select the dates you wish for your stay.
 Reservations must be made by 5 p.m.
 Eastern on Tuesday, September 1, to guarantee the group rate.
 You may cancel a reservation in accordance with the policy outlined above.

 Past reunions and formation of the association